RichardXiao13/Raytracer/README.md

 The format of the scene files can be found [here](https://cs418.cs.illinois.edu/website/hw-raytracer.html) on the course site.

-Note that Version 2 is transitioning away from the txt-based scene files whil integrating a custom format that can be found in FileFormat.md.
+Note that Version 2 is transitioning away from the txt-based scene files while integrating a custom format that can be found in FileFormat.md.
 While some functionality still works with the original scene files, most has shifted to a different model of rendering.

 Benchmarks from Version 1 can be found in benchmarks.
 This includes rendering times with Bounding Volume Hierarchy acceleration and multi-threading.